Heimdall-Framework/heimdall-framework/README.md

         {"name" : "YOUR TEST", "enabled" : true}
 ]
 ```
-You can enable or disable test by setting the `enabled` parameter next to their name to `true` or `false`.
+You can enable or disable tests by setting the `enabled` parameter next to their name to `true` or `false`.
 Disabled tests won't be executed.